AlyxPink/minecraft-screenshot-bot/README.md

 MASTODON_ACCESS_TOKEN=
 ```

+> [!IMPORTANT]
-💡 **Pro Tip:** To simplify the configuration process, launch your Minecraft game as usual.
+> To simplify the configuration process, launch your Minecraft game as usual.
 Then, capture the command line used to run the game, for instance using `ps aux`.
 This will provide the exact details required for the bot's setup.